conan-io/docs/reference/config_files/profiles.rst

 .. seealso::

-   - This field allows to use patterns to limit which packages are affected by the buildenv.
+   - This section allows to use patterns to limit which packages are affected by the buildenv.
 See :ref:`this section <reference_config_files_profile_patterns>` for more details.

 .. _reference_config_files_profiles_runenv: